Project 1: Ancient Skepticism's Modern Legacy

 Project 2: Reality, Relativity, and the Five Modes of Agrippa

-This project combines a close reading of Sextus Empiricus with important issues in contemporary epistemology.
+This project combines a close reading of Sextus Empiricus with explorations of important issues in contemporary epistemology.
 It would begin with a paper, but could easily expand to book-length.
 The basis of the project is my theory of a "System of the Five Modes of Agrippa."

-Taken individually, each of the Five Agrippan Modes—disagreement, infinite regress, relativity, assumption (or ‘hypothesis’), and reciprocity (or ‘circularity’)—represents an important and ‘live’ epistemological problem.
+Taken individually, each of the Five Agrippan Modes—dispute (or 'disagreement'), infinite regress, relativity, arbitrary assumption (or 'hypothesis'), and vicious circularity (or 'reciprocity')—represents an important and 'live' epistemological problem.
 Sextus suggests that the Modes are meant to work together as a sort of skeptical system, yet he never clearly illustrates how that purported system is supposed to work.
-Many scholars have concentrated instead on what Hans Albert dubbed “Münchhausen’s Trilemma” and Michael Williams calls “Agrippa’s Trilemma.”
-The Trilemma jettisons disagreement and relativity.
-Other scholars have reintegrated disagreement, but (to the best of my knowledge) no theory has been advanced that attempts to reintegrate (let alone succeeds in reintegrating) relativity as well.
-Thus, my theory is innovative and—if it can be satisfactorily worked out—game-changing with respect to our understanding not only of the Five Modes in Sextus but also of the nature and power of the skeptical threat that continues to bedevil contemporary epistemologists despite all their efforts to exorcise it.
+Many scholars have concentrated instead on what Hans Albert dubbed "Münchhausen’s Trilemma" and Michael Williams calls "Agrippa’s Trilemma," an epistemological challenge that can be traced back to Aristotle.
+The Trilemma jettisons dispute and relativity.
+Attempts have been made to reintergrate the orphaned Modes, but these either subordinate dispute and relativity to the Trilemma, thus failing to integrate them fully, or else they fall short on interpretive grounds.
+The greatest difficulty scholars have faced is to work out the nature of relativity both in Sextus's texts and, as a result, in the logic of the System of the Five Modes.
+Thus, my theory is innovative not only in offering a fully integrated account of the Five Modes, but also in grounding that account in a close reading of Sextus's texts, a task which includes showing how the Five Modes relate centrally to the arguments codified in the Two Modes , the Three Modes, and the Ten Modes.

 Further Down the Road, Hopefully